Best Remote Working Apps For Students!

 2. Google Docs

-Google Docs is perfect for sharing and collaborating in a document at the same time as your class mates, which makes it great for group work!
+Google Docs is perfect for sharing and collaborating in a document at the same time as your class mates, which makes it awesome for group work!

-You don’t need to worry about losing your work either, as everything is auto-saved automatically as you type it.
+You don’t need to worry about losing your work either, as everything is auto-saved automatically as you type it, a definite bonus.

-The app allows you to open, edit and save work documents and it’ll even work offline!
+The app allows you to open, edit and save work documents and it’ll even work offline, a good little perk if you’re travelling to and from lectures.

 3. Google Calendar

-This app is a great place to put all your to-dos, with reminders to make sure you don’t forget that all important assignment!
+This app is an awesome place to put all your to-dos, with reminders to make sure you don’t forget that all important assignment!

 You can add personal goals too, such as ‘study 3 times a week’ and your calendar will schedule time automatically for you.